 - MAC Address

-All this information can be obtained from the system information tool (msinfo32), but NetworkInterfacesView presents them in a manner that is easier to understand.
+All this information can be obtained from the system information tool (msinfo32), but NetworkInterfacesView lets you view network adapter details in a more friendly format.